Length

 Length is a measure of one dimension, whereas area is a measure of two dimensions (length squared) and volume is a measure of three dimensions (length cubed).
 In most systems of measurement, the unit of length is a fundamental unit, from which other units are defined.

-Other articles related to "measure, length":
+Other articles related to "length, lengths":

-Famous quotes containing the words measure and/or length:
+Famous quotes containing the word length: